Scale lives in the data model

 The product question is simple: "Show the latest comments on this user's posts."

-LIMIT 100 does not make this automatically cheap.
-If the user has 50,000 posts and 80M comments across those posts (Most prolific user in history), the planner still needs a path to find the newest 100 without doing work proportional to the full match set.
+LIMIT 100 does not make this cheap on its own.
+If the user has 50,000 posts and 80M comments across them, the planner still needs some path to the newest 100 that does not first touch the whole match set.

 CREATE INDEX posts_user_id_idx